Treating ADHD without medication is gaining in popularity due to a number of factors.

-As a doctor who treats ADD/ADHD and the mother of a son with ADHD, I share their concerns because stimulant-based ADHD medications such as Ritalin come with negative side effects and the risk of dependence and addiction.
+As a doctor who treats ADHD and the mother of a son with ADHD, I share their concerns.
+Medications such as Ritalin, Adderall, etc. come with nasty side effects (nausea, headaches, insomnia, etc.), the risk of dependence and addiction, become less effective over time as the body develops tolerance, or simply do not work for many ADHD sufferers.

 In my clinical opinion as a doctor, and as someone who has used this program with my son who suffers from ADHD, the Total Focus Program is the gold standard of ADHD treatment programs.